wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

    As with any VNet, the load balancer is deployed under a Resource group and Subscription.

-   The load balancer has a Public IP address which accepts incoming traffic on before redirecting to the backend pool.
+   The load balancer has a <a href="#PublicIP">Public IP address</a> which accepts incoming traffic on before redirecting to the backend pool.

 4. In the menu to the left, click +++ Load Balancing Rules.
 5. On the Rules blade, click LBRule for the information blade for the LBRule load balancing rule: